Joe Benigno

-Joseph S. Benigno (born September 26, 1953) is an American sports radio personality.
-He was a co-host of the Joe & Evan show with Evan Roberts weekdays from 2 pm to 6 pm ET on the New York radio stations WFAN-AM and WFAN-FM.
-His retirement was announced on October 28, 2020.
-After his radio retirement, Joe began hosting Oh the Pain, a weekly podcast.
+Joseph S. Benigno (born September 26, 1953) is an American sports radio personality who hosts the weekly sports podcast Oh the Pain.
+Previously, He was a co-host of the Joe & Evan show with Evan Roberts on New York sports radio station WFAN.

 Biography

 Early years

 Benigno, who is of Italian descent, was born in Garfield, New Jersey and grew up in nearby Paramus.
 He graduated from Franklin College in 1975 with a degree in political science.
 Prior to joining WFAN, Benigno was a frequent caller to the station and was known on-air as "Joe from Saddle River."

 Professional radio career

 His first taste of radio experience occurred in 1994, when he guest-hosted a show on WFAN as a result of winning a contest held by the station.
 He then hosted a sports talk show on a radio station in Elizabeth, New Jersey before returning to WFAN as their overnight host in 1995.
 He continued as overnight host until November 2004, when he was moved to middays to co-host with Sid Rosenberg after Rosenberg's previous co-host, Jody McDonald, did not have his contract renewed with the station.
 After Rosenberg resigned from the station on September 12, 2005, Benigno became the sole host of the midday show until January 2007, when he was paired with Evan Roberts.

 Benigno also co-hosted Daily News Live on SNY.

 Benigno was filling in for the vacationing Boomer and Carton in the Morning program on March 28, 2013 with his partner Roberts, when Benigno made disparaging remarks about having to get makeup done.
 (The program was simulcast on MSG.)
 Benigno said that he was annoyed about the chair time required for MSG's "11 viewers."
 The Benigno & Roberts show scheduled to be broadcast on Good Friday via MSG was immediately cancelled.

 On April 25, 2013, Benigno faced criticism for jokingly saying he would "buy drugs for Tyrann Mathieu" if the New York Jets drafted him.